ParthS28/emilemale.github.io/README.md

 - Learnt about Class Activation Maps(Link to get you started - https://towardsdatascience.com/class-activation-mapping-using-transfer-learning-of-resnet50-e8ca7cfd657e)
 - Reading of Comparing CAM Algorithms for the Identification of Salient Image Features in Iconography Artwork Analysis by Nicolò Oreste Pinciroli Vago,Federico Milani, Piero Fraternali and Ricardo da Silva Torres.
 - Reading of A Dataset and a Convolutional Model for Iconography Classification in Paintings which presented a huge dataset on Christian Iconography.
 - Preliminary study of Christian Iconography with focus on the saints presented in the ArtDL dataset.
 Studying what icons are specific to what saints and if there are common elements to different saints.
-See [Christia Iconography](https://www.christianiconography.info/).
+See [Christian Iconography](https://www.christianiconography.info/).
 For example, Antony Abbot usually has a bell, Saint Peter has 2 keys in his hand.
 There are also common icons like Lily is representative of Mother Mary as well as Dominic.
 Similarly, Sword is common for Barbara and Catherine.

 #### Study materials